Skip to main content Skip to main navigation

 Questions to ask yourself include:

-• What increases in sales, production and most importantly, profits, will your new investment give you over the year(s)?
-Consider this over the projected life of the new equipment or premises.
+• What increases in sales, production and, most importantly, profits, will your new investment give you over the year(s)?

 • How much depreciation and interest will you be able to claim on the new equipment?

-• How much do you estimate you’ll receive from selling existing equipment or property?
+• How much do you estimate you’ll receive from selling existing equipment?

 Balance your answers against other factors such as: